Syngenta CEO says confident about regulators, deal finance

-BASEL, Switzerland Syngenta's SYNN.VX chief executive sees no considerable regulatory hurdles to the planned takeover of the Swiss seeds and pesticides maker by state-owned ChemChina, he said on Wednesday.
+BASEL, Switzerland Feb 3 Syngenta's chief executive sees no considerable regulatory hurdles to the planned takeover of the Swiss seeds and pesticides maker by state-owned ChemChina, he said on Wednesday.

 "I think the overall regulatory approvals will not be very challenging," CEO John Ramsay told Reuters in an interview, adding that ChemChina had secure financing in place for the $43 billion transaction.